sunny73cr/semantics/README.md

 Regardless, if you have YY in `wkspc` and the current character `c` is a `/`; then you know you may have a CIDR notation mask for a network address (yet to be parsed)...
-I'm reading a string (it is ASCII), so to convert the ascii symbol number into a decimal number.. subtract 0x30 (refer to an ASCII table if you are unsure), and sum them after correcting the value for their place.
+I'm reading a string (it is ASCII), so to convert the ASCII symbol number into a decimal number.. subtract 0x30 (refer to an ASCII table if you are unsure), and sum them after correcting the value for their place.
 I iterated in reverse, so `wkspc[0]` is the 'ones place', or `(num)c * 10**0`.
 Then, `wkspc[1]` is the 'tens place', or `(num)c * 10**1`.
 Summed together, it should convert the ASCII representation into a decimal numeric representation.